Browning Spec Ops FHD

 Dimensions: 5.5" x 4.25" x 3" | Battery Type: 8 AA Batteries | External Battery Jack: 12 Volt

-Case design was improved upon with the metal back bracket.
-This improved the durability of the bracket from the plastic one the Spec Ops had last year.
+Case design was improved witha metal back bracket.
+This increased the durability of the bracket from the plastic one last year's Browning Spec Ops.
 The latch to open the camera is very "springy."
-The weather stripping around the external jack is so thick, it puts a tremendous amount of tension on the latch and it springs open upon the slightest touch.
+The weather stripping around the external jack is so thick it puts a tremendous amount of tension on the latch and it springs open upon the slightest touch.

-Programming is pretty simple and easy to figure out.
-The only downside to the programming is the lack of password protection, overwrite, PIR/Flash settings and start/stop time.
+Programming is simple and intuitive.
+The only downside is the lack of password protection, overwrite, PIR/Flash settings and start/stop time.

-Durability has been pretty standard for a camera made overseas.
+Durability is in line for a camera made overseas.
 Here is a breakdown of some of the more popular settings:

 - 1-8 multi-shot